Ankit-saha1606/Calendly-clone/README.md

 - Deploy your app to the web using **Vercel**

 Perfect for developers looking to sharpen their full-stack skills with real-world functionality.
+Note: app folder is in zip format.
+Extract it to use it properly